ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 these improvements, neither protocol sees general use and both lack critical properties important for emergent transport security protocols, such as confidentiality and privacy protections.
 Such protocols are thus omitted from this survey.

-The protocols surveyed in this document are point-to-point protocols.
-Security of multicast protocols is not covered.
+This document only surveys point-to-point protocols; multicast protocols are out of scope.

 ## Goals